Dear Ms. Vicki,

 By the way, did I mention that his father is a retired Navy captain?
-Sometimes I wonder if I'm in over my head with this family and if they will ever accept me.
+Sometimes I wonder whether I'm in over my head with this family and whether they will ever accept me.
 They could always be looking and hoping for me to make some mistake.

-I'm wondering if should I travel to Texas to spend time with Tim's family or should I have something else to do instead.
+I'm wondering if should I travel to Texas to spend time with his family or should I have something else to do instead.

 I'm not so concerned about the Smiths' attitude.
 I am concerned about you second-guessing yourself and falling prey to what they think about you.

 At this point, you have already tapped out.
 You have given up.
 Truth is, they could never genuinely accept you.
 And guess what?
-If you marry Tim, you will have to live with that.
+If you marry your fiancé, you will have to live with that.

 Sometimes, you will never be able to change a person's mind about you.
 Once they get one image or perception in their mind, they will keep it forever.